 In addition, a growing trend is that our corporate partners supply materials and volunteers, and through moves management garner and invitation to apply for grant funding.
 These additional program dollars increase the sustainability and long-term viability of the program services we are able to offer.
-Darden Restaurant Group, Heart of Florida United Way, Best Buy and many corporate and family foundation partners are long-time supporters of this Club's programming.
+Walt Disney World Resort, United Way and many corporate and family foundation partners are long-time supporters of this Club's programming.